DOT Authority#

 2. Order the test to obtain the QPassport

-3. Call the collection site to confirm they are open
+3. Call the collection site to confirm they are open and accepting walk-ins before reporting for testing

-4. DOT requires drivers to report for testing immediately upon notification
+4. Report for testing immediately

 • Failure to get tested immediately is considered a refusal-to-test and treated as a positive result